woodRock/fishy-business/docs/source/minutes.rst

 **Location:** Madrid, **Time**: Tuesday 9.30pm - 11.30pm, **Attendees:** Jesse Wood, Bing Xue, Mengjie Zhang, Bach Hoai Nguyen, Jesse Wood et al.

 The final day of the conference, involved a plenary talk and prize giving ceremonies.
+More information can be found on the full conference program - https://easychair.org/smart-program/Evo2022/

 Pablo Geruas gave a EvoMUSART talk on "Evolutionary construction of Stories that Combine Several Story Lines"